 To receive a degree from Western Nebraska Community College, a student must meet the requirements stated previously in this catalog.
 AA, AS, and AFA degrees are based on the requirements listed herein, and the emphasis area listings that follow are recommended courses of study.
-It is the student's responsibility to know the requirements for his or her chosen degree.
+It is the student's responsibility to know the requirements for their chosen degree.